 With these parameters in mind, we decided to take a more holistic approach by de-constructing “Corporate Governance” into its component parts and use an advanced screening and scoring methodology that is underpinned by hard data.

-Governance attributes are categorised under four pillars: Board Composition, Board Committees, Shareholder Rights and Transparency.
+Governance attributes are categorised under six pillars: Board Leadership, Board Composition, Board Governance, Shareholder Rights, Engagement and ESG.
 Both the internal and external research teams further scrutinise the nominations through a thorough analysis of 120 governance factors which, in turn, is supported by a robust set of key performance indicators.

 This sophisticated scoring methodology strikes a critical balance between quantitatively-driven analysis based on correlations between governance factors and key financial metrics and the qualitative aspects of global governance standards and best practice in each region.